chicoferreira/prometeu-thesis/README.md

 This template is provided under the [MIT License](./LICENSE).

-All fonts and official logos belong to Universidade do Minho.
+All official logos (under [template/logos/uminho](./template/logos/uminho)) belong to Universidade do Minho.
+As such, they are not covered by the [LICENSE](./LICENSE).